Landen Plym, Wyatt Novotny taking friendly rivalry to state

 They’ve had two head-to-head matchups this season.

-The first came at the Bureau County Match play on Sept.
+The first came at the Bureau County match play Sept.
 6 at Spring Creek Golf Course, which went down to the last hole with Plym prevailing by one stroke.

 “I remember match play.
 It came down to the last hole and I had to make birdie to beat him,” Plym said.